dohoon-works/AIPI-Project1-PolicyClaim-LLM/Dohoon Kim_Project 1/README.md

 ## What This Project Does

-We measure and improve an open-source LLM's ability to classify policy claims from international policy documents into 5 categories:
+Measuring and Improving an open-source LLM's ability to classify policy claims from international policy documents into 5 categories:

 | Category | What It Captures |
 |---|---|